 In the early 1990s, FHA had about 15 percent of the home purchase market.
 In subsequent years through 2006, FHA lost business to the growing subprime market, which took many borrowers who could have gone FHA.
 In addition, FHA lost business to the prime conventional market, which developed and aggressively merchandised option adjustable-rate mortgages (ARMs) and interest-only products, as well as reduced documentation underwriting, none of which FHA offered.
-In 2006, FHA’s share of the purchase market had fallen to les...
+In 2006, FHA’s share of the purchase market had fallen to less than 4 percent.

 Then came the financial crisis.
 With home prices declining and defaults rising, the subprime market largely disappeared; option ARMs declined to a trickle; and documentation requirements on prime conventional loans were substantially tightened.
 In addition, FHA loan limits were raised materially in 2008, and again in 2009.
 In early 2009, FHA’s market share of new purchases was back to about 15 percent, and its share of refinances was substantially higher.

 The FHA Market Niche: An FHA borrower in early 2009 1) doesn’t need a loan larger than the FHA maximum in the borrower’s county; 2) can’t put more than 3.5 percent down, which is the FHA requirement; 3) is not eligible for a VA loan, which allows zero down; and 4) can’t be approved for a conventional loan but can be approved under FHA’s more liberal underwriting rules.

 A borrower who can put 10 percent down on a loan smaller than the FHA maximum, and who can be approved for a conventional loan, will usually do better with a conventional loan, but there can be exceptions — see below.